Vultr vs. DigitalOcean

-Update January 2020: Vultr and DigitalOcean are quite similar providers, at the end of the day one manages to come on top, but overall they are not so different.
+Update May 2022: Vultr and DigitalOcean are quite similar providers, at the end of the day one manages to come on top, but overall they are not so different.
 One of the main problems is the lack of customer support which makes a huge difference when it comes to this kind of service.
-Kamatera is a lesser-known provider similar to DigitalOcean and Vultr in terms of performance (even better actually) that also offers great customer support and a unique 30-days free trial (click here and sign-up to take advantage of this trial) so you can fall in love with them risk-free.
+Kamatera is a lesser-known provider similar to DigitalOcean and Vultr in terms of performance (even better actually) that also offers great customer support and a unique 30-day free trial (click here and sign-up to take advantage of this trial) so you can fall in love with them risk-free.

 So yeah, you can keep on reading and see who wins this comparison or you can check Kamatera’s offer, or maybe read more about them in our DigitalOcean alternatives article, where they are listed as the #1 Alternative.

 DigitalOcean really changed the VPS space with the introduction of their $5 self-managed servers.
 A VPS server at this price was simply unheard of.
 However, self-managed meant, a DIY server wherein, you have to set up everything for yourself.

 Still, it acted as a breath of fresh air as DigitalOcean created superior documentation and set-up guides along with a “one-click” install provision, which took the stress of installation away even for someone who is new to this field.